adamehirsch/tidbyt-icalendar/README.md

 ## What you'll need

-- a working python, version 3 or higher (virtualenv optional)
+- a working python, version 3.9 or higher (specified in python-poetry)
-- the python modules listed in `requirements.txt` (i.e. `pip install -r requirements.txt`)
+- the python modules listed in pyproject.toml (I'm using python-poetry)
 - a config/secrets file called `tidbyt.yaml`, with the following values in it:
   - `tidbyt_installation`: the installation ID for the app you're installing, which can be any arbitrary string
   - `tidbyt_id`: the ID of your Tidbyt display, as acquired from your Tidbyt mobile app